Print this article

 its election.
 As fingerprinting occurs before the Crown selects the mode of prosecution, you will be fingerprinted for a hybrid offence even if it is prosecuted summarily.

-Some hybrid offences such as impaired driving, uttering death threats, sexual assault, and assault with a weapon are punishable on summary conviction by up to 18 months' jail.
+Some hybrid offences such as impaired driving, uttering death threats, sexual assault, assault with a weapon, and trafficking in LSD are punishable on summary conviction by up to 18 months' jail.
 Paralegals are not allowed to represent you at trial on such charges.
 Under section 802.1 of the Criminal Code, unless the defendant is a corporation, paralegals can act only in respect to charges with a potential jail penalty of up to six months.

 Not unique to Canada